weaviate/weaviate-io/developers/weaviate/installation/kubernetes.md

 In this example, the key `readonly-key` will authenticate a user as the `readonly@example.com` identity, and `secr3tk3y` will authenticate a user as `admin@example.com`.

-OIDC authentication is also enabled, with WCS as the token issuer/identity provider.
-Thus, users with WCS accounts could be authenticated.
+OIDC authentication is also enabled, with WCD as the token issuer/identity provider.
+Thus, users with WCD accounts could be authenticated.
 This configuration sets `someuser@weaviate.io` as an admin user, so if `someuser@weaviate.io` were to authenticate, they will be given full (read and write) privileges.

 For further, general documentation on authentication and authorization configuration, see:
 - [Authentication](../configuration/authentication.md)